QiTianyu-0403/OpenCVImage/README.md

 ## More

 If you want to know more about this code, you can click [the detailed explanation](https://zhuanlan.zhihu.com/p/461643864) of this code or contact me via the link above.😊

+You can find a python version of similar functionality [here](https://github.com/Livioni/pyqt_image_process).